 - Add the curry paste to the frying pan and stir for 1 minute.
 This helps release all the flavours.

 - Stir through the fresh chicken and ground almonds.
-The ground almonds will help thicken the sauce as well as adding extra nutrition.
+The ground almonds will help thicken the sauce as well as add extra nutrition.

 Store chicken korma in the fridge for 2-3 days.
 Remember, if you've used leftover chicken, you shouldn't re-heat it.
 It will keep well in the freezer for 3 - 4 months.
 After that time, the quality and texture may start to deteriorate a little, but it will still be safe to eat.